learn-co-curriculum/dsc-feature-selection-methods/README.md

 Feature selection is the process by which you select a subset of features relevant for model construction.
 Feature Selection comes with several benefits, the most obvious being the improvement of a machine learning algorithm.
 Other benefits include:

-* Decrease in computational complexity: As the number of features are reduced in a model, the easier it will be to compute the parameters of your model.
+* Decrease in computational complexity: As the number of features is reduced in a model, the easier it will be to compute the parameters of your model.
 It will also mean a decrease in the amount of data storage required to maintain the features of your model.
 * Understanding your data: In the process of feature selection, you will gain more of an understanding of how features relate to one another.

 Now, let's look at the different types of feature selection and their advantages/disadvantages.

 ### Types of Feature Selection

-Like many things in data science there is not a clear and easy answer for deciding what features to include in a model.
-There are however, different strategies you can use to process in the correct manner.
+Like many things in data science, there is no clear and easy answer for deciding which features to include in a model.
+There are, however, different strategies you can use to process in the correct manner.

 * Domain Knowledge